 Not really.
 Even if you could earn a point for each dollar transferred, you’d have to transfer at least $10,000 of your debt just to redeem your points for a $100 gift card.
 You’d also have to factor in the following costs and risks:

 Reward credit cards typically have annual fees ranging from $90 to $450 or more.
 So, in most cases, this cost would cancel out the value of the points right away.

 Depending on the card, you could pay a one-time processing fee worth 2% to 3% of the debt.
-That would be an extra $200–$300 on a $10,000 balance transfer, meaning you’d likely pay more than you’d earn from reward points.
+That would be an extra $200 to $300 on a $10,000 balance transfer, meaning you’d likely pay more than you’d earn from reward points.

 Basically, if you have existing credit card debt you want to pay off, you’re usually better off getting a 0% balance transfer credit card.
 Then, you could focus on paying down your debt without worrying about points.
-That would allow you to save as much money on interest as possible.
+That allows you to save as much money on interest as possible.